WELCOME FIRST YEAR MEDICAL STUDENTS!

 - Organize talks and panels for the Dartmouth community, where we learn from doctors and experts involved with international health.

 - Attend and travel to conferences together.
-Last year students presented at CUGH, Unite for Sight, Global Health Day and more.
+Students have presented at CUGH, Unite for Sight, Global Health Day and more.